 – Thomas Pearson

-The building comprises a tower and adjacent workshops and laboratories, with the glass room sitting on triangular struts running at 45 degrees to the face of the building.
+The building comprises a tower and adjacent workshops and laboratories, with the glass room sitting on triangular struts running at 45 degrees to the building’s face.

 The exterior of the building is a bold combination of red brick masonry and full height glazing.
 The workshops have an industrial toughness, with saw-tooth factory glazing cutting across its roof at an acute angle.

-Atop the two cantilevered lecture theaters sit two joined towers containing labs and offices, their design inspired by the superstructure of an aircraft carrier.
+Atop the two cantilevered lecture theaters sit two joined towers containing labs and offices, their design inspired by an aircraft carrier’s superstructure.
 The rippling ‘waves’ of the two large glass roofs, angled at 45 degrees to the towers, face north to provide illumination without direct sunlight (which could affect delicate instruments).

 Engineering Building Floor Plans